abdulbaqi/abdulbaqi.github.io/_posts/2019-01-15-quranic_roots.md

 # Conclusion

 This file is a gold mine that we only are scratching its surface, and starting with Linux command line.
-Later, I will take you with more interesting journey with `python`'s `pandas` and other tools.
+I will take this problem into more interesting one using `python`'s `pandas` tool [here](http://abdulbaqi.io/2019/01/19/quranic-roots-pandas/).

 You will find useful material in [this](https://www.datascienceatthecommandline.com) book and as well as in the [data36](https://data36.com/) blog.